Welcome to the fourth entry in Zupt Autonomous Products and Technologies (ZAPT) blog series: Stories From Our Engineers.

 What He Does

 Currently, the project Josh is working on is finding the best way to house the PCBs that run the legs of Nomad and how to connect those PCBs to other components on Nomad.
 He says, "It sounds simple enough, but given Nomad is so unique, you can't exactly pick up a "leg hydraulics PCB board enclosure" from Amazon."
-The decisions made require much thought, including: enclosure placement, conductor diameter, conductor length, the current consumption of each component, what connectors to use, what bulkheads to use, the ingress protection of each component, and more.
-Josh says, "almost 40 conductors are going into a 7"x4" box that leads out to a half dozen other components, so I have to be careful and deliberate with every decision.
+The decisions made require much thought, including enclosure placement, conductor diameter, conductor length, the current consumption of each component, what connectors to use, what bulkheads to use, the ingress protection of each component, and more.
+Josh says, "Almost 40 conductors are going into a 7"x4" box that leads out to a half dozen other components, so I must be careful and deliberate with every decision.
 Even something as simple as the size of the enclosure requires a lot of foresight and planning."

 What He Likes

 To Josh, the most exciting factor of Nomad is that it thinks for itself.
-He says, "It's a piece of metal that can think and make decisions for itself based on what influence we give it."
+He says, "It's a piece of metal that can think and make decisions based on what influence we give it."
 Nomad started from scratch and went from an empty 3D CAD workspace to a lawnmower that drives itself in a year.

 What He Sees

-Josh is very interested in watching the adoption of Nomad and how the commercial users will trust it to do the intended job.
+Josh is very interested in watching the adoption of Nomad and how commercial users will trust it to do the intended job.
 He wants to know that customers will feel confident Nomad will accomplish what it is meant to do: mow grass efficiently.
-"Being at the forefront of this kind of technology and project, you start from scratch, and you learn."
+"Being at the forefront of this kind of technology and project, you start from scratch and learn."
 There is no road map to successfully making a fully autonomous, commercial, robotic lawnmower.
 He says, "You choose the best way, you are the one to fail, and you learn how to make things better.
 That's exciting."

 Next time, our Stories From Our Engineers blog will feature Dennis, our Electrical Engineer responsible for bringing the systems up and preparing them for field operations.